-We are happy to share that one of the papers from my Thiago Louro his PhD research has just been published in Transportation Research Part D (Special Issue: Accessibility Equity)!
+We are happy to share that one of the papers from Thiago Louro his PhD research has just been published in Transportation Research Part D (Special Issue: Accessibility Equity)!

 The paper was co-authored with Anna Grigolon, André Luiz Cunha and Karst Geurs, the paper examines how e-bikes can improve access to jobs and reduce spatial inequalities in Brazil’s two largest cities.
 They measured accessibility using both travel time and physical effort, capturing an often-overlooked dimension of active mobility.
 The results show that e-bikes significantly expand job accessibility, especially for longer trips and in hilly or peripheral areas.